Benjamin Onwuachi

-Benjamin Onwuachi (born 9 April 1984 in Lagos) is a Nigerian footballer who plays as a striker.
+Benjamin Onwuachi (born 9 April 1984) is a Nigerian retired footballer who played as a striker.

 Onwuachi started his career in the youth ranks of Reggiana.
 He continued in the academies of Juventus where he didn't manage to establish himself in the first team.
 He then moved to Belgium to play for Standard Liège.
-After a season in Belgium he moved to Greece in 2006, where he played for several clubs having also spells in Albania and Cyprus.
+After a brief spell in Belgium he moved to Greece in 2006, where he played for several clubs having also spells in Cyprus.

 Club career

-He began his career in Reggiana academies in Italy in 2002.
-In 2003, he played only a game scoring one goal for Juventus (he was purchased by Juventus for €420,000).
-In the 2004–2005 season he went on loan to Salernitana where he played 18 games and scored 6 goals.
-The 2005–06 season he signed a 2-year deal with Belgian side Standard Liège but failed to play a single match.
+In 2003, Onwuachi was purchased by Juventus from Reggiana for €420,000.
+He played in a 2003–04 Coppa Italia game against Siena and scored the winning goal for Juventus (2–1).
+In the 2004–05 season he went on loan to Salernitana where he played 15 games and scored 4 goals.
+In 2005 he signed a 2-year deal with Belgian side Standard Liège but failed to play a single match.

 Ionikos

-The 2006–07 season, he went to Greece and joined the team at Nikaia of Ionikos.
-He noted 42 participations and had 7 goals.
-That same season Ionikos fell in the Second National Division of Greece, Beta Ethniki 2007-08, and he decided to leave the club.
-The administration of Ionikos did not agree with this, but unfortunately they did not manage to change his decision.
+Midway through the 2005–06 season, he went to Greece and joined the team of Ionikos.
+In 2006–07 season Ionikos was relegated to the second division.
+In 2007–08 Beta Ethniki, he played in 27 games and had 14 goals, finishing as the third-highest scorer of the division.

-In October 2007, he returned to Nikaia, at Ionikos, at a point where the club campaigned for a promotion in the Super League Greece.
-That year he played in 27 games and had 14 goals, so that he ranked 3rd in the scorerlist of the division!
 Unfortunately the club did not achieve promotion to the first division.
-In the match against PAS Giannena which Ionikos won 4–1, Onwuachi scored 2 goals.
+In the match against PAS Giannina which Ionikos won 4–1, Onwuachi scored 2 goals.

 APOEL

 The next year the budget of Ionikos fell and in July 2008, Onwuachi went on loan to APOEL.
-For APOEL he played in 23 games in the championship and scored 8 goals helping the team to win the Cypriot First Division and the Super Cup of season 2008–09.
-In May 2009, the player and the chairman of APOEL, Phivos Erotokritou, did not agree on signing a new contract and Onwuachi returned to Greece to Ionikos.
+He played in 20 games in the championship and scored 8 goals helping the team to win the Cypriot First Division and the Super Cup.
+In May 2009, the player and the chairman of APOEL, Phivos Erotokritou, did not agree on signing a new contract and Onwuachi returned to Greece.

 Kavala

-On 20 August 2009, he signed a 4-years contract with the newly promoted in Super League Greece team of Kavala.
+On 20 August 2009, he signed a 4-year contract with the newly promoted Super League Greece club, Kavala.
 His first season with his new team, was excellent because he became 4th in top scorers of Super League Greece, scoring 10 goals.
 In August 2011, FIFA canceled his contract with the club after they failed to pay his salary for two consecutive months.